There are lots of ways to install WordPress on localhost- I mean on your local machine.

 AMPPS includes phpMyAdmin like XAMPP which can be accessed at the URL-http://localhost/phpmyadmin

-Just open a new tab on your browser and type in this URL above.
+Just open a new tab on your browser and type in the URL above.

 You need to use phpMyAdmin to create the MySQL database for running WordPress on it.